hamzashakeel348/React-JS-Test/reacttest/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is purely based on React Js along witht the TypeScript.
+I have used Sass(Scss) for the styling of the Components.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you have to run the following scripts in order to run it:

+### `npm install`

+It will install all of the required Node Modules.

 ### `npm start`